searchspring/snap/docs/PREACT_DISPLAYING_DATA.md

 ### AutocompleteController.store.search

 The `search` property contains information about the current query.
-However unlink SearchController.store.search, AutocompleteController.store.search does not contain a `didYouMean` query.
+However unlike SearchController.store.search, AutocompleteController.store.search does not contain a `didYouMean` query.

 ### AutocompleteController.store.facets